ami-iit/yarp-openmct/README.md

 <img src="images/iCubTelemetryOpenMCTexample.png" width="80%">
 </p>

-In the above example, the iCub head IMU measurements read on the port `/icub/inertial` and sent to the visualization tool client are exposed as the telemetry node "IMU Measurements".
+In the above example, the iCub head IMU measurements read on the port `/icub/inertial` and sent to the visualization tool client are exposed as the telemetry node "IMU sensor measurements".
 The telemetry node wraps all the 12 measurement components:
 - The orientation estimation Roll, Pitch and Yaw.
 - The accelerometer measuremtents x, y, z components.
 - The gyroscope measuremtents x, y, z components.
 - The magnetometer measuremtents x, y, z components.

 The measurement components can be exclusively selected for plotting as shown in the picture.

 ## [How to Run the Control Console Client](#top)